ChefKissInc/NootedRed/README.md

 ## Prerequisites

-- Increase VRAM size otherwise the device will fail to initialise.
+- Increase VRAM size, otherwise the device will fail to initialise.
 512MiB VRAM minimum.
 1GiB or more for proper functionality
 - Disable Legacy Boot aka CSM, otherwise you will get a panic saying "Failed to get VBIOS from VRAM"

 ## Recommendations